sindresorhus/awesome-scifi/readme.md

 #### [Behold the Man](https://www.goodreads.com/book/show/60146.Behold_the_Man) (1969) *by Michael Moorcock* [3.8]

-Easily one of the most disrespectful, sacreligious, memorable and funny books I have read. - [@RichardLitt](https://github.com/RichardLitt)
+Easily one of the most disrespectful, sacrilegious, memorable and funny books I have read. - [@RichardLitt](https://github.com/RichardLitt)

 > Karl Glogauer is a disaffected modern professional casting about for meaning in a series of half-hearted relationships, a dead-end job, and a personal struggle.
 His questions of faith surrounding his father’s run-of-the-mill Christianity and his mother’s suppressed Judaism lead him to a bizarre obsession with the idea of the messiah.
 After the collapse of his latest affair and his introduction to a reclusive physics professor, Karl is given the opportunity to confront his obsession and take a journey that no man has taken before, and from which he knows he cannot return.